heymatthew/dotfiles/README.md

-Local configurations for programs that I use on my boxes, checked into git for maximum awesome.
+Standard local configurations for programs that I use on my machines, checked into git for maximum awesome.

 Setup a new machine with:
 ```